-With their chic, minimalist style and inclusive approach, Yonder is one of the best yoga studios in Atlanta, and has a great selection of yoga gear (above shown), as well.
+With its chic, minimalist style and inclusive approach, Yonder is one of the best yoga studios in Atlanta.
+It also has a great selection of yoga gear (above shown), as well.

 Ultimately, this is a great final stop for out-of-towners looking to capture a final moment of zen before heading to the airport. ✈️